Godhart/hass-lights-control/README.md

 ### Lights toggling

 That section describes main logic that toggles light's state.
-Lights are toggled by switches and sensors.
+Lights are toggled by switch buttons and sensors.
 Due to different nature of those two sources logic behinds is also different.

-#### Switches
+#### Switch buttons

-Switch action is treated as explicit intent and it's always toggles light between ON/OFF/CUSTOM/BLACKOUT states.
+Switch button action is treated as explicit intent and it's always toggles light between ON/OFF/CUSTOM/BLACKOUT states.

-By default switch action toggles light between ON/OFF state and CUSTOM/BLACKOUT states are used only under certain circumstances.
+By default switch button action toggles light between ON/OFF state and CUSTOM/BLACKOUT states are used only under certain circumstances.

-'Special double click' events are used to toggle light into CUSTOM or BLACKOUT state.
+`Magic` events are used to toggle light into CUSTOM or BLACKOUT state.
 Which state would be toggled depends on ON/OFF state:
-* if OFF state is 'off' then light would be toggled between CUSTOM(MAX brightness) and ON state (CUSTOM first)
+* if OFF state is `off` then light would be toggled between CUSTOM(MAX brightness) and ON state (CUSTOM first)
-* if OFF state is 'on' then light would be toggled between CUSTOM(MAX brightness) and BLACKOUT (CUSTOM first)
+* if OFF state is `on` then light would be toggled between CUSTOM(MAX brightness) and BLACKOUT (CUSTOM first)

-Any event besides 'special double click' would toggle lights back into ON/OFF state (ON after BLACKOUT, OFF after CUSTOM)
+Any event besides `magic` would toggle lights back into ON/OFF state (ON after BLACKOUT, OFF after CUSTOM)

-Switch would toggle lights ON for undefined or for constrained period of time depending on configuration.
+Switch button action would toggle lights ON for undefined or for constrained period of time depending on configuration.
 For more information check Power savings section.

-Switch action description allows toggle few lights at once without need to put them into group but groups are also supported.
+Switch button action allows toggle few lights at once without need to put them into group but groups are also supported.
 You can even separate lights list that are toggled ON from lights that are toggled OFF.
-And even more - you can toggle lights only ON or only OFF with switch action (which comes in handy when you need to turn OFF all lights at once).
+And even more - you can toggle lights only ON or only OFF with switch button action (which comes in handy when you need to turn OFF all lights at once with some special button event).

-> NOTE: It's not necessary that switch action is initiated by real switch.
-Actually you can trigger switch action simply by calling LightsControl's 'switch' method and specifying switch_name and switch_event that are already in your configuration.
+> NOTE: It's not necessary that switch action is initiated by real switch button.
+Actually you can trigger switch action simply by calling LightsControl's `switch` method and specifying switch_name and switch_event that are already in your configuration.

 #### Sensors